neerajkumar/old_blog/contents/articles/2014-09-21-How-To-Wire-Up-Ruby-On-Rails-And-Ampersandjs-As-A-Single-Page-Application/index.md

 ```
 ### Conclusion
 ---
-Thats it.
+That's it.
 This is the basic structure and work-flow of any basic ampersand.js application with rails.
 The source code is residing on my github repository () and demo is available on .
 With the help of source code, you can get to know more about the links and navigation to different pages of the application.
-You can write your own business logics and bind it with your Ampersand.js application.
+You can write your own business logic and bind it with your Ampersand.js application.
 Lot more can be done.
 Thanks for reading my blog. :)